RookeriesDevelopment/rook-android-sdks-docs/rook-health-connect/README.md

 * This SDK will only work with devices of a minSdk 28 or later.
 The `minSdk 26` is to keep compatibility with other Rook SDKs that can be used with older SDKs.

+#### Obfuscation

+If you are using obfuscation consider the following:

 In your gradle.properties (Project level) add the following to disable R8 full mode:

 ```properties